-Some 15 years ago, I felt called to become a Mohel (circumcision expert) and committed to the rigorous training required.
+In 2007 I felt called to become a Mohel (circumcision specialist and expert) and committed to the rigorous training required.
 This calling has become one of the greatest privileges of my life.
-To me, Circumcision, is much more than a surgical procedure - it is a personal covenant with God and a constant reminder to walk a spiritual path.
+To me, being a circumcision specialist is much more than a surgical procedure - it is a personal covenant with God and a constant reminder to walk a spiritual path.
 I was determined to learn from “the best” and sought out Jerusalem-based, Rabbi Yehudah Gihat - a scion of one of the premier Mohel families in Israel to be my guide.
-He schooled me in the tried-and-tested traditional techniques that have been successfully used in circumcisions for centuries.
+He schooled me in the tried-and-tested traditional techniques that have been successfully used in mohel circumcisions for centuries.
 I consider myself a true professional - 100% devoted to my craft and schooled in the best methods, by the best teachers.

 I’m also a traditionally-trained Rabbi and the spiritual leader of a Jewish community in Portland, Oregon.
 For many years, I devoted myself to the study of the Torah (the Old Testament), and continue to do so daily.
 I believe the wisdom found in this ancient book is no less impactful today than it was thousands of years ago.
 It has universal relevance to people of all faiths who